 ITO, Ward-34(4), New Delhi Versus Pankaj Sharma Alias Yatinder Sharma

-Additions regarding non-furnishing of complete details on account of concealed income – Held that:- No return of income had been filed by the assessee for the year under consideration, contending that his income for the year under consideration was b ......
+Additions regarding non-furnishing of complete details on account of concealed income Held that - No return of income had been filed by the assessee for the year under consideration, contending that his income for the year under consideration was bel.....

 2014 (4) TMI 699 - ITAT MUMBAI